Why should kids have all the fun?

 As the evening winds down, unroll your sleeping bag and curl up under the beloved 94-foot-long blue whale in the Milstein Hall of Ocean Life.

-There are two sleepovers for grown-ups only, on May 5 and June 30, for adults ages 21 and up.
-Cost is a pricey $300 per person, but the memories – and the bragging rights – are priceless.
+Cost is a pricey $350 per person, but the memories – and the bragging rights – are priceless.

 Grown-ups only Night at the Museum sleepover includes:

 - Delicious buffet dinner with wine and beer, evening snack, and light breakfast snack